How to Plan an Amazing Washington Road Trip Itinerary

 Instead, we’d look at the area right outside the park entrance to the north.

 Alta Crystal Resort is right along Highway 410, and is probably your best bet here, though there are some places up at Crystal Mountain, one of the premier ski resorts in the state, that would also make a nice home base.
-We’d opt for the Both are about 45 minutes away from Sunrise, give or take a few minutes.
+Both are about 45 minutes away from Sunrise, give or take a few minutes.

 Day 6: Mount Rainier National Park – Sunrise